 Discus fish can be kept in aquariums with plants or without.
 An aquarium without plants may be easier to maintain but it lacks aesthetic value among other great benefits that come with planted aquariums.
-Planted aquariums are spectacular.
+Live plants are spectacular.
 This article is about plants for discus aquarium that can be planted inside a discus fish tank.

 Advantages of planted aquariums

 The first and most obvious advantage of aquarium plants in a discus fish tank is the aesthetic value displayed by the unmatched beauty of the two.
 Discus fish are known to be beautiful and they move around slowly and plants on the other are natural greens and reds.
 This is scenic.

 Secondly, aquarium plants act as chemical filters that are responsible for the removal of toxic substances from the water in the fish tank.
 Bearing in mind the fact that discuses are very sensitive to presence of toxic substances, these plants would be very helpful.
 The plants would also get rid of several diseases such as “hole-in-the-head” and the like.

 Thirdly, aquarium plants are a perfect hiding place for the usually shy discus fish.
 Whenever discuses are bothered by whatever is outside the tank, they can easily find refuge within the plants.
 Unlike other improvised tank decorations like rocks or driftwood, the aquarium plants don’t hurt the discus.
 All these will keep the discus healthy.